gseidler/The-MSX-Red-Book/the_msx_red_book.md

 Mode Register 2 defines the starting address of the Name Table in the VDP VRAM.
 The four available bits only specify positions 00BB BB00 0000 0000 of the full address so register contents of 0FH would result in a base address of 3C00H.

-## <a name="moderegister3"></a>Mode Register 3
+## <a name="mode_register_3"></a>Mode Register 3

 <a name="figure12"></a>![][CH02F12]

 **Figure 12**

 Mode Register 3 defines the starting address of the Colour Table in the VDP VRAM.
 The eight available bits only specify positions 00BB BBBB BB00 0000 of the full address so register contents of FFH would result in a base address of 3FC0H.
-In [Graphics Mode](#graphicsmode) only bit 7 is effective thus offering a base of 0000H or 2000H.
+In [Graphics Mode](#graphics_mode) only bit 7 is effective thus offering a base of 0000H or 2000H.
 Bits 0 to 6 must be 1.

-## <a name="moderegister4"></a>Mode Register 4
+## <a name="mode_register_4"></a>Mode Register 4

 <a name="figure13"></a>![][CH02F13]

 **Figure 13**

 Mode Register 4 defines the starting address of the Character Pattern Table in the VDP VRAM.
 The three available bits only specify positions 00BB B000 0000 0000 of the full address so register contents of 07H would result in a base address of 3800H.
-In [Graphics Mode](#graphicsmode) only bit 2 is effective thus offering a base of 0000H or 2000H.
+In [Graphics Mode](#graphics_mode) only bit 2 is effective thus offering a base of 0000H or 2000H.
 Bits 0 and 1 must be 1.

-## <a name="moderegister5"></a>Mode Register 5
+## <a name="mode_register_5"></a>Mode Register 5

 <a name="figure14"></a>![][CH02F14]